-5. A party to an adjudication of parentage may challenge the adjudication only under law of this State other than sections 28 to 91, inclusive, of this act relating to appeal, vacation of judgment or other judicial review.
+5. A party to an adjudication of parentage may challenge the adjudication only under law of this State other than sections 28 to 91, inclusive, of this act relating to appeal, vacation of judgment

 Sec.
 90. In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.